👉 TAP TO SAVE 50% WITH CODE SPRING

 This is a place where a conference championship game is really going to hurt the American.
 Tulane was the team with Power 4 wins, but a loss to UTSA likely ruined the Wave.
 The best the Americans can hope for is Memphis winning out and mass chaos everywhere else.

 The chances of the Mountain West took a big hit when Boise lost to Fresno.
 Fresno lost to Kansas earlier in the season.
-Even if San Diego State runs the table, they can't explain away a blowout loss to Washington State.
+Even if San Diego State runs the table, it can't explain away a blowout loss to Washington State.

 My College Football Playoff As Of November 4